alterreal/promis-preprocessing/README.md

 - **Patient ID**: Patient identifier
 - **Series Description**: Original series description from DICOM metadata
 - **Generic Sequence Label**: Standardized label for the sequence type

-This flexible approach allows the pipeline to work with various DICOM datasets by simply updating the mapping file and configuration parameters.

 ## Project Structure